boennecd/mixprobit/examples/salamander.md

     cat(sprintf("\nLog-likelihood estimate %.2f\nComputation time %.2f/%.2f (seconds total/per function evaluation)\n",
                 -fit$value, fit_time, fit_per_eval))
-    cat("The latter times are not comparable for methods that do not use numerical derivatives\n") }
+    cat("The latter time is not comparable for methods that do not use numerical derivatives\n") }

   with(mix_prob_fit, {